 Symbolical

 Or representation of

 Weddha e.g. Lotus,

-Wheel etc (Mostly
+Wheel ett (Mostly

 belongs to Hinayana or

 Theravada Buddhism)

 E.g. Ajanta, Karla, Bhaja,

 C. Kanheri, Nasik, Bedsa

 Ocaves.

 An important connection

 existed between the

 greligion and commerce,

 as Buddhist missionaries

 often built monasteries

-ts (caves) close to trade
+tt (caves) close to trade

 route

-Buddha was personified and the plan of excavations-specially for excavations-specially for of votativa remained the same as earlier but witharas underwent some changes like an image of Buddha was housed By the 5th century, rock-cut cave temples continued to be built along with fire free-standing structural temples
+Buddha was personified and the plan of Q excavations-specially for chaitys remained the U same as earlier but witharas underwent some C changes like an image of B Buddha was housed By the 5th century, rock-cut cave temples continued to be built along with free-standing structural temples

-Buddhist architectural traditions were also extended by Hindus and Jains with some modifications which were sulptures from Buddhist, Jain, and Hindu themes
+Buddhist architectural traditions were also extended by Hindus and Jains with some modifications which were subject to the subject of the sub